- Webhook connection available for Bitbucket configuration (2018.1.8)

 You can schedule a job to run a task at a particular date and time.
 Set up a scheduled job from the console or with the endpoint

 scheduled_jobs that has been added to orchestrator API.
-For more information, see
+For more information, see Schedule a task.

 In addition, Scheduled jobs has been added to the list of permission types available for user roles.
 You add this permission to user roles that need to delete jobs that another user has scheduled.